AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-type-store/event-type-store-reference-data-types.md

 <a id="opIdReferenceDataTypes_Create Or Update Reference Data Type"></a>

 Creates a new ReferenceDataType or updates an existing and adds its Etag in the HTTP response header.
+Updating the state of the properties to deleted is supported through this route.
+Hard Delete of the type however must be done with through the DELETE endpoint.
 The If-Match header is supported.

 <h3>Request</h3>